-Identifying Program or Regional Closures Due to Emergency Declarations
+Identifying Program or Regional Closures Due to COVID -19

-If a program or region are given a Stay at Home directive or if a program is addressing a closure of on-site services due to an emergency declaration such as the response to COVID-19, the program administrator must contact their Regional Support and indicate the expected length of closures and the anticipated impact on any scheduled pre or post testing to receive an ICCB waiver.
+If a program or region are given a Stay-at-Home directive or if a program is addressing a closure of on-site services due to COVID-19, the program administrator must contact their Regional Support to request a Temporary Testing Waiver.
+Please note that students who do not receive an ICCB-approved assessment will not be counted on reports-even if the adult education provider has been granted a Temporary Testing Waiver.